impossiblesymmetry/WolfensteinRPG-RE-psp/README.md

 # Wolfenstein RPG for PSP

-An attempt to port Wolfenstein RPG Game to PSP
+An attempt to port Wolfenstein RPG Game to PSP.
+It is based on Erick194 Reverse Engineering project.
+All the credits to him.
 This is a work-in-progress project, current status: running, but currently unplayable due to limited capacity of PSP's RAM.
 When there are a lot of enemies, game stutters.
-I did this port with vibe coding and I am still trying to learn how to code for PSP.
+I vibe coded this port and I am still trying to learn how to code for PSP.
 Pull requests and any help are welcome!
 If you want to help, pm me at tg:@imp_symm

 This port builds a native PSP homebrew EBOOT with the local PSPDEV toolchain,